How to Use the Tunisian Entrelac Crochet Method

 Video of the Day

-Both Tunisian and Entrelac usually require a Tunisian crochet hook, which is a crochet hook that has the same diameter for the entire length of the hook.
-You can find both in-line and tapered hooks in the Tunisian style, made with wood, plastic and aluminum.
-Tunisian hooks sometimes have an extended cable, which is convenient to use when you must put many stitches on the hook at once, as when crocheting some afghan patterns.
-Use a hook that is two sizes larger than the hook usually recommended for the yarn, since using the normal size may result in work that is too tight.
+Both Tunisian and Entrelac usually require a Tunisian crochet hook, which is a crochet hook that maintains a consistent diameter for its entire length.
+You can find both in-line and tapered hooks in the Tunisian style, made with wood, plastic and aluminum at craft supply stores such as JOANN and Michaels as well as on Amazon.
+Tunisian hooks sometimes have an extended cable, which is convenient to for placing many stitches on the hook at once while crocheting certain patterns.
+Use a hook two sizes larger than the hook usually recommended for yarn, as using the normal size might result in work that's too tight.

 Things You'll Need